 While this glitch (or intentional change?) doesn’t appear to make much sense, the major takeaway is that clicks remain unaffected.
 Google will hopefully address this issue quickly or announce that the change was planned.
 In the meantime, you don’t have to break out into a cold sweat when you check your GSC impressions: simply cross-reference your canonical URLs and see if the numbers are where you expect them to be.
 If not… Okay, maybe then it will be time to panic.

 Local is constantly changing, and it’s not always easy to stay ahead of the curve—especially for businesses with distributed local footprints.
 But we have the tools, techniques, and talent to help you drive meaningful, measurable growth for each of your locations online.
-It’s all starts with a friendly chat, so get in touch today!
+It’s all starts with a friendly chat, so get in touch with DAC today!